aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 - census information from the local authority area: population size, age structure and density; residents’ country of birth, passport and language; house prices and economic situation; employment data; life expectancy and disability rate.

-- an online database that supplies retail information to app developers.
+- retail information for app developers from an online database.
 As well as the kind of food business and the opening hours, this appears to have told the model if the food outlet could be described as Chinese, Asian, Middle Eastern or Indian.

 What we *don't* have is the training data, i.e. the above information tied to existing Food Safety scores.
 Only by reading historical cases which link outlets to scores would the machine have been able to infer the likelihood of a new outlet being clean or dirty.